 - Bronchial asthma

-Prepare juice of plant Panchang and take in dose of 10-30 ml.
+Prepare juice of the plant Panchang and take in a dose of 10-30 ml.

-Dry roots and leaves of plant.
+Dry roots and leaves of the plant.
 Pulverise and prepare powder.
-Take ths powder in dose of 2-5 grams.
+Take ths powder in a dose of 2-5 grams.

 - Diarrhoea (athisaar), amoebic dysentery (raktaatisar)